 Here are a few clear indications that your pressure gauge should be retired:

 - Gauge has an opaque or unreadable face

 - Needle does not rest on zero pin when sprayer is not under pressure (it has likely spiked)

 Sometimes a gauge is not obviously in need of replacement.
-Suspecting an issue, some operators will simply go out and buy a new gauge.
-However, even brand new gauges can be inaccurate right off the shelf.
-In order to test any gauge you need to apply a known pressure to see if it is reading accurately.
+To test it, you need to apply a known pressure to see if it is reading accurately.
 One way to do this is using a commercial manometer.

 |*Depending on the quick-connect fitting on your compressor|

-Some sprayers (e.g. Turbomist) attempt to compensate with a bypass valve which shunts any excess volume through an additional throttling valve back to the tank.
-The throttling valve bypasses the volume that normally would be spraying out through the closed boom.
+Some sprayer designs attempt to compensate for excess flow during single-boom operation.
+They employ an additional throttling valve to shunt the volume that would normally would be spraying out through the closed boom.
 The result is that the pressure should remain constant when a single boom is shut off.
 If your sprayer has this feature, here’s how you set the valve:

 - With PTO at application speed and both booms open, adjust regulator to calibrated operating pressure.

 - If pressure increases, open throttling valve to achieve calibrated operating pressure.
 If pressure decreases, close throttling valve to achieve calibrated operating pressure.